These portraits were painted to confuse facial recognition AI

 One has a sky blue outline of a bust, with the eyes, mouth, and nose scattered around the canvas.
 Another looks like the face has been entirely blurred out.
 Others are so heavily abstracted you can barely make out the portrait at all.

-“It is not easy to paint a portrait whose face is not detected by machine vision,” the duo tell Fast Company via email.
+“It is not easy to paint a portrait whose face is not detected by machine vision,” the duo, who go by the collective name Shinseungback Kimyonghun, tell Fast Company via email.
 “If one makes the portrait close to the subject, machines will easily detect the face.
 And if one distorts the face too much, the painting could not be seen as a portrait of the person.”

-To ensure each painting wouldn’t be detected by a computer, Shinseungback and Yong Hun rigged up a camera with three facial recognition algorithms wherever each painter would be working.
+To ensure each painting wouldn’t be detected by a computer, Shinseungback Kimyonghun rigged up a camera with three facial recognition algorithms wherever each painter would be working.
 As the artists worked, the camera searched for faces and a monitor let the artist know if it found any, guiding the work so that the final product would be invisible to all three algorithms.
 At the museum, a video documenting each artist’s process is displayed on a screen next to the finished portrait.

 “To complete a nonfacial portrait, the painters had to find a small visual space that only humans can perceive,” they say.
 “Have the painters succeeded?
 Machines cannot find any faces in the portraits.
 But do we see the face of the subject in all of the paintings?”